J. NLTA Special Interest Councils

 The surplus revenues from the planning and implementation of a provincial special interest council conference or forum are to be held and controlled by the provincial council and such funds redirected to future conferences and initiatives as identified by the provincial council.
 [Jan/16/04] [JC Feb 04] [2005 BGM]

-Based upon submission of appropriate budgets, financial statements, and program plans, each council will receive an administrative grant from NLTA to a maximum of $10,000.
-[2015 BGM]
+Based upon submission of Viability Profiles, Annual Provincial Registration and Budget Request forms and AGM/BGM Reports, each council will receive an annual administrative grant from NLTA to a maximum of $10,000.
+[2015 BGM] [Jan/27/23]

 b) Affiliate Grants

-Based upon submission of appropriate budgets, financial statements, and program plans, each of the councils will provide funding to affiliates, the amount to be determined by the financial needs of each affiliate and the provincial council’s ability to pay.
+Based upon submission of Viability Profiles, Annual Provincial Registration and Budget Request Forms and AGM/BGM Reports, where affiliates exist, each of the Provincial Councils will provide funding to affiliates, the amount to be determined by the financial needs of each affiliate and the Provincial Council’s ability to pay.
+[Jan/27/23]

-In the event that a provincial council ceases to be active, namely, that the council fails to form an executive or does not meet viability guidelines, the assets of the council shall be turned over to the NLTA and redeployed to special interest council activity.
+In the event that a provincial council ceases to be active, namely, that the council fails to form an executive or does not meet viability criteria, the assets of the council shall be turned over to the NLTA and redeployed to special interest council activity.
+[Jan/27/23]

 13. Past Presidents’ Pins